cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 - If you volunteer to fix an issue, you have 7 days to complete it.
 You are allowed to ask for an extension, but this rule is here to ensure issues do not go "stale"
 - Feel free to ask any questions on your issue thread!
 Also, feel free to reply to other people's questions if you know the answer :)

+### Making a PR

+REQUIRED INFORMATION:
+- If you are making a PR, you should already have an open issue assigned to you.
+- Write "closes #{issue number}" in your PR description so the issue is linked and automatically closed upon merge
+- Include a brief description of what the PR addresses
+- All tests should be passing

+OPTIONAL:
+- You can talk about design decisions you made
+- Include link to other relevant issues or PRs
+- Add yourself to the contributors list (instructions below)

 ### Adding yourself to the contributors list (optional)

 - Do you want to be included in the awesome table at the bottom of the README?
 - Run the following command: `all-contributors add {{your-github-username}} code,test`
-- See [all-contributors-cli](https://www.npmjs.com/package/all-contributors-cli) for more details
+- See [all-contributors-cli](https://www.npmjs.com/package/all-contributors-cli) for more contribution types
 - Submmit the changes to the `README` and `.all-contributorsrc` files along with your PR.
 - You can manually edit the `.all-contributorsrc` file and run `all-contributors generate` to update the README

-### Making a PR

-- If you are making a PR, you should already have an open issue assigned to you.
-- Please write "closes #{issue number}" in your PR description so the issue is automatically closed
-- Please make sure all tests are passing

 ## Collaborators